aidankst/ANyarHti-Lottery-Myanmar/README.md

 **Lottery Ticket Selling**:
 - Form to apply for lottery tickets.
 - Generate random or user-specified ticket numbers.
-The server will check for existing ticket numbers and if it is new, it will continue next step.
+The server will check for existing ticket numbers and if it is new, it will continue to next step.
 - Store ticket information in Firebase database.

 **Lottery Ticket Generation**: